 Sam Raimi’s epic superhero blockbuster introduced Peter Parker to a whole new generation of fans and played a vital role in establishing superheroes as the pop culture titans they are today.

-While both Tobey Maguire and Andrew Garfield’s incarnations of the character went out on a rather bum note, both could be getting a redemption story in the near future if recent rumours are to be believed.
+While both Tobey Maguire and Andrew Garfield’s incarnations of the character went out on a rather bum note, both could be getting a redemption story in the near future if recent rumours are to be believed – and we hope that they are.

 While nothing is confirmed just yet, it’s quite possible that both Maguire and Garfield could be tempted back to their respective Spidey suits, for a swan-song that would make millions of fans very happy indeed.